yzdxs/learn-anything/readme.md

 ### karabiner

+- macOS keyboard customisation app
-an app that has changed the way I interact with my computer by allowing me to rebind every key on my keyboard into a new custom key
+- it has changed the way I interact with my computer
+	- by allowing me to rebind every key that I have on my computer to do something useful

 - [my layout ✨](https://my.mindnode.com/aGPrpzjuxth5dqytYpTzts9PZWKMFydgGt1Sjddz)
-  my bindings and keyboard layout I use
+  - my keyboard bindings and layout that I use for my keyboard
+  	- read the ‘key’ well if you want to understand it well
+  	- used for my own personal documentation

 ### [alfred](https://my.mindnode.com/Zqykr8ousaj7ZFRihhb48F1FynqX89wj9YK731mq)